-Vodafone might not have been first to launch 5G in the UK, but it set the cat amongst the pigeons when it revealed unlimited 5G tariffs alongside a 15 city rollout.
+Vodafone might not have been first to launch 5G in the UK, but it set the cat amongst the pigeons when it revealed unlimited 5G tariffs.

 While Three had offered unlimited tariffs for a long time, it was something of a departure for one of the big networks - and EE and O2 had to follow suit.

 Vodafone clearly wants to position itself as the challenger network to EE (rather than second-placed network O2) and is also offering a decent selection of 5G phones in addition to a combined home broadband and 5G mobile offering called Vodafone Together.